flectra-hq/flectra/doc/reference/translations.rst

 Implicit exports
 ================

-Flectra automatically exports translatable strings from "data"-type content:
+Odoo automatically exports translatable strings from "data"-type content:

 * in non-QWeb views, all text nodes are exported as well as the content of the ``string``, ``help``, ``sum``, ``confirm`` and ``placeholder``